davepinch/pinchy.cc/collections/_cooking/recipes/fried-hotdogs.md

     - Buns
     - Condiments
   steps:
-    - Butter the hotdog buns
+    - Butter the hotdog buns (optional)
     - Slice hotdogs lengthwise without completely cutting through
+    - Add a dab of butter to the pan
     - Set stovetop to medium heat
     - Add sliced or chopped onions to the skillet and brown
     - Move onions to the side or remove and keep warm